myliewalker/personality_201/README.md

-# personality_201
+# Personality Porject - 201
-initial project in 201 fall 2018
+Initial project in 201 in the fall of 2018